andrew/ultimate-awesome/README.md

 - [awesome-safety-critical-ai](https://github.com/jgalego/awesome-safety-critical-ai) - When the stakes are high, intelligence is only half the equation - reliability is the other ⚠️.
 - [awesome-TikZ](https://github.com/maphy-psd/awesome-TikZ) - A curated list of awesome TikZ packages and resources.
 - [awesome_roadmaps](https://github.com/mkassm/awesome_roadmaps) - A curated list of roadmaps for the software industry and other technologies from GitHub and other resources.
+- [awesome-diffusion-iclr-2025](https://github.com/moatifbutt/awesome-diffusion-iclr-2025) - List of diffusion related active submissions on OpenReview for ICLR 2025.
 - [awesome-bci-reviews](https://github.com/okbalefthanded/awesome-bci-reviews) - Curated list of Brain-Computer Interface peer-reviewd reviews and surveys.
-- [awesome-postgres-hacking](https://github.com/pghacking/awesome-postgres-hacking) - A curated list of awesome PostgreSQL hacking resources.
 - [awesome-EOS](https://github.com/ptalmeida/awesome-EOS) - A curated list of awesome EOS resources and projects .
 - [Road2R](https://github.com/Ronlee12355/Road2R) - A curated list of amazingly awesome R libraries, resources and package collection.
 - [Design-Resources](https://github.com/SARAH-HADDAD/Design-Resources) - This repository is a collection of design resources that includes templates, stock photos, icons, fonts, color palettes.